Burst-Statistics/burst/readme.txt

 = Can I block IP Addresses?
 Before creating a dedicated user interface we collect proposed features as MU Plugins at [Github - Burst Integrations](https://github.com/Really-Simple-Plugins/burst-integrations)
 = Why is Burst Statistics Privacy-friendly? =
 Burst Statistics provides an Analytics Dashboard with anonymized data that is yours, and yours alone.
+= What is Cookieless tracking? =
+Burst Statistics can be used without setting cookies or storing data in browsers.
+This, however, can affect accuracy; that's why a hybrid option is possible with cookies after consent.
+Read more about [Cookieless tracking](https://burst-statistics.com/definition/what-is-cookieless-tracking/).
 = Do you mind if I give feedback about the product? = We really want your feedback, please use the "Useful Links" section to get in contact.
 We'd like to develop this together.
 = Is there a Pro version? =